-Set the switch to " $\equiv$ O" to turn on the high beam.
-Set this switch to " $\equiv$ O" to turn on the low beam.
-Set the switch to " $\bullet$ " to turn off the headlight.
-ECB00030
+Set this switch to " $\leq \mathbb{O}$ " to turn on the low beams and the taillight.
+Set the switch to " $\equiv \mathbb{O}$ " to turn on the high beams and the taillight.
+Set the switch to "OFF" to turn off all the lights.

-Do not use the headlight with the engine turned off for an extended period of time, otherwise the battery may discharge to the point that the starter motor will not operate properly.
+Do not use the headlights with the engine turned off for an extended period of time, otherwise the battery may discharge to the point that the starter motor will not operate properly.
 If this should happen, remove the battery and recharge it.